ZeekYin/MMLUja/README.md

 ## Procedure of Translation
-1. Let ChatGPT translate question and options into Japanesethe with following prompt :
+1. Let ChatGPT translate questions and their options into Japanese with the following prompt:
 ```
 This is a question of [SUBJECT].
 Translate the question and options to JAPANESE with care about the terminology in the field of [SUBJECT].
 ```
-2. Let ChatGPT check both the translated version and the original text with the following prompt:
+2. Let ChatGPT check whether the translated version and the original text corresopnd with the following prompt:
 ```
 Here is a question and its Japanese of [SUBJECT].
 Do you think the translation is correct?
 ONLY answer 'yes' or 'no'